Cappadocia: Geography and climate

 Cappadocia lies in central Anatolia, in the heartland of what is now Turkey.
 The relief consists of a high plateau over 1,000 m in altitude that is pierced by volcanic peaks, with Mount Erciyes (ancient Argaeus) near Kayseri (ancient Caesarea) being the tallest at 3,916 m.
 The boundaries of historical Cappadocia are vague, particularly towards the west.

 To the south, the Taurus Mountains form the boundary with Cilicia and separate Cappadocia from the Mediterranean Sea.
 To the west, Cappadocia is bounded by the historical regions of Lycaonia to the southwest, and Galatia to the northwest.
-Due to its inland location and high altitude, Cappadocia has a markedly continental climate, with hot dry summers and cold snowy winters.
+Due to its inland location and high altitude, Cappadocia has a markedly continental climate, with hot, dry summers and cold, snowy winters.
 Rainfall is sparse and the region is largely semi-arid.

 Cappadocia contained the source of the Sarus and Pyramus rivers, and the middle course of the Halys river, and the tributary of the Euphrates, later called Tokhma Su.
-As no one of these rivers was navigable or served to fertilize the lands along its course, none has much importance in the history of the province.
+As none of these rivers was navigable or served to fertilize the lands along its course, none has much importance in the history of the province.

 Geology

 Ignimbrites of Miocene age are present within the area.

-IUGS geological heritage site
+The distinctive landscape of Cappadocia was formed through the erosion of thick volcanic deposits created by ancient eruptions of Mount Erciyes, Mount Hasan, and Göllüdağ.
+Over millions of years, wind and water erosion shaped these soft volcanic rocks into the region's characteristic fairy chimneys and rock formations.
+Prominent rock formations such as Ortahisar and Uçhisar are composed of harder volcanic rock layers, which were more resistant to erosion than the surrounding softer deposits.
+As a result, these formations remained elevated over time and were later adapted for the construction of rock-cut castles and settlements.

 In respect of the 'voluminous eruption deposits in a fluvio-lacustrine sequence with 'fairy-chimney' development produced by uplift and erosion', the International Union of Geological Sciences (IUGS) included 'The Miocene Cappadocian ignimbrites sequence' in its assemblage of 100 'geological heritage sites' around the world in a listing published in October 2022.
 The organisation defines an IUGS Geological Heritage Site as 'a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history.'

 History

 Ancient history

-A Cappadocian soldier of the Achaemenid army, circa 470 BC.
+A Cappadocian soldier of the Achaemenid army, c.
+470 BC.
 Xerxes I tomb relief.